larsoleruben/larsoleruben.github.io/diary/very_basic_docker_k8.md

 - Some stuff about kubernetes and how we use it
 - In the end both you and I will hopefully be a little wiser

-# Where do we use Kubernetes in the ØBS
+# Where do we use Kubernetes

 - We have 3 clusters.
 - One for dev and test